How much protein do I need per day in my diet?

 In the past, scientists used to talk about "complete" and "incomplete" proteins.

-If you were on a plant-based diet, i.e. vegetarian or vegan, it was recommended that you eat an incomplete protein blend, i.e. get protein from a variety of plants.
+If you were on a plant-based diet, meaning vegetarian or vegan, it was recommended that you eat an incomplete protein blend, meaning getting protein from a variety of plants.

 Now you should know that this is not true.

 As long as you eat a mix of different protein sources, you'll get all the amino acids you need.
-You don't need to do the math to figure out how much protein you should be getting at mealtimes, just make sure you're getting all your amino acids.
+You don't need to do math to figure out how much protein you should consume at mealtime, just make sure you're getting all your amino acids.

-That being said, many plant-based sources are less protein-dense than animal sources.
+That said, many plant-based sources are less protein dense than animal sources.

 So if you choose not to eat animal products, you'll have to work a little harder to get more protein from a wide variety of plant sources to make up the difference and meet your protein needs.

-Every day it seems like where you get your protein has a huge impact on your health.
+Every day it seems like where you get your protein has a big impact on your health.

 If you love eating meat, don't worry, just add a little more plant protein to your diet.
 Remember, diversity is good.